Jicxer/sysadmin-minecraft2/README.md

 1. Install dependencies using the install.sh script Installing dependencies ensure that this pipeline will work accordingly.
 2. Set up AWS configuration and credentials.
+3. Run the Terraform script
+4. Log into Minecraft

 <p align="right">(<a href="#readme-top">back to top</a>)</p>